 2005 Bristol-Myers Squibb Tour of Hope™ Riders Public Debut

-HOPEWELL, New Jersey (May 31, 2005) — The first Hopewell Township leg of the Lawrence Hopewell Trail, a multipurpose, recreational path that will run through public and private lands in Lawrence and Hopewell, will officially open to the community as part of a morning full of fun on Saturday, June 11, from 9 to 11:30 a.m.
-Rain or shine, the actual ribbon-cutting ceremony will begin at 9:30 a.m. and take place with other activities at the Bristol-Myers Squibb Hopewell Campus, 311 Pennington-Rocky Hill Road, Hopewell Township.
+HOPEWELL, New Jersey (JUNE 11, 2005) – Dignitaries, biking and walking enthusiasts gathered here today to officially open part of the Hopewell Township leg of the Lawrence Hopewell Trail, a multipurpose, recreational path running through public and private lands in Lawrence and Hopewell townships.
+The ribbon-cutting ceremony took place at the Bristol-Myers Squibb Hopewell campus on Pennington-Rocky Hill Road in Hopewell Township.

-In addition to the public dedication, Lawrence Hopewell Trail Day festivities will feature the Bristol-Myers Squibb Tour of Hope™ Team; the mascots of the Trenton Thunder and Titans; a bike decorating contest (decorations provided) and decorated bike parade (children ten and under are welcome to participate – helmets are required and kids must be accompanied by an adult); face painting; music; and free nutritional snacks and giveaways.
+In addition to today’s public dedication, supporters of the Lawrence Hopewell Trail sponsored Trail Day festivities that featured the 2005 Bristol-Myers Squibb Tour of Hope™ Bicycle Team; the mascots of the Trenton Thunder and Titans; a bike decorating contest and a bike parade; facepainting; music; and free nutritional snacks and giveaways.

-The June 11 event will mark the first time the 2005 Bristol-Myers Squibb Tour of Hope Team will appear together in public.
-The team, comprised of 24 cyclists who have been touched by cancer, will conduct relay rides around the Bristol-Myers Squibb loop road inside the campus off Pennington-Rocky Hill Road as a highlight of the community event.
-The cycling enthusiasts, who have been selected from nearly 1100 applicants, will spend the next four months preparing for a cross country ride with Lance Armstrong in the fall to increase awareness of the vital importance of cancer research and clinical trials.
+Today’s event is the first time the 2005 Bristol-Myers Squibb Tour of Hope team appeared together in public.
+The team, comprised of 24 cyclists who have been touched by cancer, conducted relay rides around the Bristol-Myers Squibb loop road inside the campus off Pennington-Rocky Hill Road as a highlight of the community event.
+The cycling enthusiasts, who have been selected from nearly 1100 applicants, will spend the next four months preparing for a cross country ride with six-time Tour de France winner Lance Armstrong in the fall to increase awareness of the vital importance of cancer research and clinical trials.

 This year’s Tour of Hope will begin in San Diego on Thursday, September 29, and conclude in Washington, DC on Saturday, October 8, with a grand finale celebration and public fundraising ride.

-The Lawrence Hopewell Trail Corporation aims to enhance neighborhoods by planning, designing, implementing and maintaining a safe public system of biking and pedestrian trails, using the Bristol-Myers Squibb and the Educational Testing Service corporate sites as anchors.
+Fedele said the Lawrence Hopewell Trail strives to enhance our neighborhoods by planning, designing, implementing and maintaining a safe public system of biking and pedestrian trails, using the Bristol-Myers Squibb and the Educational Testing Service corporate sites as anchors.